ceseshi/Cswap-DEX/readme.md

 # Cswap DEX

-This is my personal project for CodingHeroes / ThemarAcademy Solidity course.
+This is my personal project for CodingHeroes / ThemarAcademy Solidity bootcamp.

-I wanted to build a project that would help me to understand how Uniswap V2 works, being one of the most known blockchain solutions, and how the communication between the dapp and the smart contracts works, passing through the user wallet and the RPC calls.
+I wanted to build a dapp that would help me to understand how Uniswap V2 works, being one of the most known blockchain solutions, and how the communication between the dapp and the smart contracts works, passing through the user wallet and the RPC calls, controlling transaction amounts, API parameters and the events returned by the contracts.
 All this using the latest possible versions of each language and library.

+It is not intended to be a real dapp, but a testing playground.

-> Este es mi proyecto personal para el curso de Solidity de CodingHeroes / ThemarAcademy.
+> Este es mi proyecto personal para el bootcamp de Solidity de CodingHeroes / ThemarAcademy.
-> Quise realizar un proyecto que me ayudase a entender el funcionamiento de Uniswap V2, por ser una de las soluciones blockchain más conocidas, y cómo cómo funciona la comunicación entre la dapp y los smart contracts, pasando por la wallet del usuario y las llamadas al RPC.
+> Quise realizar una dapp que me ayudase a entender el funcionamiento de Uniswap V2, por ser una de las soluciones blockchain más conocidas, y cómo cómo funciona la comunicación entre la dapp y los smart contracts, pasando por la wallet del usuario y las llamadas al RPC, controlando los importes de las transacciones, los parámetros de la API y los eventos que devuelven los contratos.
 Todo ello usando las últimas versiones posibles de cada lenguaje y librería.
+> No pretende ser una aplicación real, sino un campo de pruebas.

+# Demo site:

+<a href="https://cswapdex.vercel.app/" target="_blank">https://cswapdex.vercel.app</a>

+It is built on Sepolia, so you will need Sepolia ETH to test it.
+If you don't have it, the dapp will tell you where to get it.
+> Está construida sobre Sepolia, por lo que necesitarás Sepolia ETH para probarla.
+Si no lo tienes, la aplicación te dirá dónde conseguirlo.

 ## Interface

-For the interface I wanted to implement the latest version of [Web3modal](https://web3modal.com/), because of the new support for [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963).
-Also, I wanted to try [Viem](https://viem.sh/docs/introduction.html) for its advantages over Ethers, such as [strong typing](https://viem.sh/docs/typescript.html), and having a low-level API with lower abstraction, which allows to see better what is going on behind.
+For the interface I wanted to implement the latest version of <a href="https://web3modal.com/" target="_blank">Web3modal</a>, because of the new support for <a href="https://eips.ethereum.org/EIPS/eip-6963" target="_blank">EIP-6963</a>.
+Also, I wanted to try <a href="https://viem.sh/docs/introduction.html" target="_blank">Viem</a> for its advantages over Ethers, such as <a href="https://viem.sh/docs/typescript.html" target="_blank">strong typing</a>, and having a low-level API with lower abstraction, which allows to see better what is going on behind.

 Seeing that Web3modal could be implemented with Wagmi/Core, and Wagmi uses Viem, this was a good combo.
 In the end I used the Wagmi/Core javascript API, which wraps and extends the Viem methods.

 I implemented the interface in Vanilla JS and Bootstrap CSS, as they have always allowed me to quickly layout and easily debug everything that happens in the browser, although the next project could be in Next.js and Tailwind CSS.

+I have not used any frontend framework, all transactions and inputs and events control have been developed from scratch following the documentation of each library.

 As bundler I chose Vite, for being easy to implement and having native support for Typescript and ES modules.

 > Para la interfaz me apetecía implementar la última versión de Web3modal, por el nuevo soporte para EIP-6963.
 Además, quería probar Viem por sus ventajas sobre Ethers, como el tipado fuerte, y el tener una API de bajo nivel con menor abstracción, que permite ver mejor lo que está pasando.
 > Viendo que Web3modal podía implementarse con Wagmi/Core, y que Wagmi usa Viem, este era el combo perfecto.
 Al final utilicé la API javascript de Wagmi/Core, que envuelve y extiende los métodos de Viem.
 > Implementé la interfaz en Vanilla JS y Bootstrap CSS, ya que siempre me han permitido maquetar rápido y depurar fácilmente todo lo que ocurre en el navegador, aunque el próximo proyecto podría ser en Next.js y Tailwind CSS.
+> No he utilizado ningún framework de frontend, toda la lógica de transacciones y el control de inputs y eventos han sido desarrollados desde cero siguiendo la documentación de cada librería.
->Como bundler elegí Vite, por ser fácil de implementar y tener soporte nativo para Typescript y ES modules.
+> Como empaquetador elegí Vite, por ser fácil de implementar y tener soporte nativo para Typescript y ES modules.

 # Smart contracts